-3 4 5 Physical dependence is a state of neurological adaptation that is manifested by a drug class-specific withdrawal syndrome that can be produced by abrupt cessation, rapid dose reduction, decreasing blood level of the drug, and/or administration of an antagonist.
-6 7 8 Psychological dependence is a subjective sense of need for a specific psychoactive substance, either for its positive effects or to avoid negative effects associated with its abstinence.8 9 10 Diversion: Distribution of a controlled substance outside of the closed system of distribution.9 11 12 13 14 Harm Reduction: A comprehensive set of policies and initiatives to help prevent death, injury, disease, overdose, and substance misuse.
-Harm reduction is effective in addressing the public health epidemic involving substance use as well as infectious disease and other harms associated with drug use.
-Specifically, harm reduction services can: 15 16 17 Connect individuals to overdose education, counseling, and referral to treatment for infectious diseases and substance use disorders.
-18 19 Distribute opioid overdose reversal medications (e.g., naloxone) to individuals at risk of overdose, or to those who might respond to an overdose.
-20 21 Lessen harms associated with drug use and related behaviors that increase the risk of infectious diseases, including HIV, viral hepatitis, and bacterial and fungal infections.
-222324 Reduce infectious disease transmission among people who use drugs, including those who inject drugs by equipping them with accurate information and facilitating referral to resources.
-25 26 Reduce overdose deaths, promote linkages to care, facilitate co-location of services as part of a comprehensive, integrated approach.
-Reduce stigma associated with substance use and co-occurring disorders 27 28 Promote a philosophy of hope and healing by utilizing those with lived experience of recovery in the management of harm reduction services, and connecting those who have expressed interest to treatment, peer support workers and other recovery 29 30 31 support services.10 32 33 Misuse: The use of illegal drugs and/or the use of prescription drugs in a manner other than as directed by the prescriber, such as use in greater amounts, more frequently, or longer than told to take a drug or using someone else's prescription.11 Misuse, by itself, is not a reason to 34 35 8American Society of Addiction Medicine, The ASAM National Practice Guideline For the Treatment of Opioid Use Disorder 2020 Focused Updated 9 See Controlled Substances Act of 1970.
+Psychological dependence is a subjective sense of need for a specific psychoactive substance, either for its positive effects or to avoid negative effects associated with its abstinence.10

+Diversion: Distribution of a controlled substance outside of the closed system of distribution.
+11

+Harm Reduction: A comprehensive set of policies and initiatives to help prevent death, injury, disease, overdose and substance misuse.
+Harm reduction has been seen as effective in addressing the public health epidemic involving substance use as well as infectious disease and other harms associated with drug use.
+Specifically, harm reduction services can:

+- Connect individuals to overdose education, counseling and referral to treatment for infectious diseases and substance use disorders. - Distribute opioid overdose reversal medications (e.g., naloxone) to individuals at risk of overdose, or to those who might respond to an overdose. - Lessen harms associated with drug use and related behaviors that increase the risk of infectious diseases, including HIV, viral hepatitis, and bacterial and fungal infections. - Reduce infectious disease transmission among individuals who use illicit drugs, including those who inject drugs, by equipping them with accurate information and facilitating referral to resources. - Reduce overdose deaths, promote linkages to care and facilitate co-location of services as part of a comprehensive, integrated approach. - Reduce stigma associated with substance use and co-occurring disorders. - Promote a philosophy of hope and healing by utilizing those with "lived experience" of recovery in the management of harm reduction services, and connecting those who have expressed interest to treatment, peer support workers and other recovery support services.12

+Misuse: The use of illegal drugs and/or the use of prescription drugs in a manner other than as directed by the prescriber, such as use in greater amounts, more frequently, or longer than told to take a drug, or using someone else's prescription.13 While misuse may be a reason to discontinue or alter a course of therapy or treatment, it should not by itself be a reason to discharge a patient from a practice.